Chapter 2 Create a naive trading strategy - a single trader process without supervision

 end

-To glue our apps together for the time and keep things simple in this chapter we will modify the streamer process to simply call our new Naive interface directly by appending the following function call at the end of the process_event/1 function inside the Streamer.Binance module:
+To keep things simple in this chapter, we’ll connect our apps by modifying the streamer app directly by adding the following function call to the end of the process_event/1 function inside the Streamer.Binance module:

 # /apps/streamer/lib/streamer/binance.ex